andrewabest/Conventional/README.md

 - Requires a corresponding implementation of (T)
 - Void methods must not be async
 - Enumerable properties must be eager loaded
+- Collection properties must be immutable
+- All properties must be immutable

 Conventional.Cecil
 ============